 Gather the ingredients.

-Tie the beef shank, chuck, and ribs into a tight bundle with the string and place it into a large stockpot.
+Tie the beef shank, chuck, and ribs into a tight bundle with kitchen twine and place it in a large stockpot.

 Pour enough cold water into the stockpot to cover the ingredients.